Yaya Dukuly: Melbourne City

 On 9 September 2019, Dukuly signed a two-year scholarship deal with Melbourne City.
 Dukuly made regular appearances for the club's youth side competing in the National Premier Leagues Victoria and Y-League.
 On 27 October 2020, Melbourne City announced that Dukuly had departed the club.

 Adelaide United

 Shortly after the announcement of Dukuly's departure from Melbourne City, Dukuly signed a one-year scholarship contract with Adelaide United ahead of the 2020–21 A-League season.
 Dukuly made his debut on 28 December 2020 in the opening A-League fixture against Western United where he was named in the starting lineup, he was later substituted in the 59th minute.

+Reims

+In June 2022, Dukuly joined French club Reims together with Adelaide United team-mate Mohamed Toure.

+Return to Adelaide United

+After failing to break into Reims' first team, Dukuly returned to Adelaide United in February 2024, signing a 2.5 year contract on deadline day.

 Personal life

-Dukuly was born in Guinea to Liberian parents.
-He migrated to Australia at the age of 1.
+Dukuly was born in Conakry, Guinea, to Liberian parents.
+He migrated to Australia at the age of one.